+Identification of missing genes

+Phylogenetic analysis The phylogenetic tree of clinical P. aeruginosa were calculated from core genome as previously described (ref of Yan et al, 2017).
+Moran’s I test was carried out using the ape package in R (Paradis E, Schliep K (2019). “ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R.” Bioinformatics, 35, 526-528.).
+The ancestral state of swarming and rhamnolipid production was reconstructed using corHMM package (Beaulieu, J. M., Oliver, J. C., O’meara, B., & Beaulieu, M. J. (2015).
+Package ‘corHMM’. https://CRAN.R-project.org/package=corHMM).

 Metabolite extraction The strains were grown until OD600 = 0.2 (end of exponential phase of growth) in glycerol minimal media.
 Bacteria was then loaded into 0.25 μm nylon membranes (Millipore) using vacuum, transferred to pre-warmed hard agar plates with the same medium composition and incubated at 37ºC during 2.5 h.
 The filters were then passed to 35 mm polystyrene dishes (Falcon) with 1 mL of 2:2:1 methanol:acetonitrile:H2O quenching buffer and incubated there during 15 minutes on dry ice.
 Cells were removed by scraping and the lysate containing quenching buffer was transferred to 1.5 mL tubes and centrifuged at 16000 rpm for 10 minutes at 4ºC.
 Supernatant transferred to fresh tubes and stored at -80ºC.